phetsims/phet-info/sim_deployment.md

 9. Test: http://phet.colorado.edu/sims/html/$SIM/latest/$SIM_en.html
 10. If this was a first public deploy, ask @jonathanolson or @aaronsamuel137 to make it appear on the website.
 11. If this is the initial publication, generate and check in (on the master branch) the auto-generated readme file for a published sim.
 The README.md file can be created using ```grunt generate-published-README```.
+12. The 3rd party contributions page must be updated.
+Directions for how to do this are in reportThirdParty.js.
+Brace yourself-- this will take >30 minutes since you will need to build all of the simulations in order to access their 3rd party encumbrances.
+After running this, the updated third-party-licenses.md file should be checked in to GitHub, which will make it publicly available to people who click on "3rd party contributions" from the sim.
+If this process is too cumbersome, in the future we can discuss ways to just generate a report for the new sim and integrate it into the existing report.